-This week I had the chance to attend Disneyland’s first Oogie Boogie Bash of the year!
-It was quite the event, and I checked out everything – food, dining experiences, and all of the entertainment, so I could tell you everything you need to know before you go!
+Oogie Boogie Bash is always quite the event, and I checked out everything – food, dining experiences, and all of the entertainment, so I could tell you everything you need to know before you go!

-And of course, this post is full of tips and tricks for making the most of your party.
+And of course, this post is full of tips and tricks for making the most of your time at the Disneyland Halloween party.
 It’s only five hours long, so it’s important to use your time wisely!

 I’ve included a quick link table of contents below for your reference.
 Feel free to click through to find what you’re looking for then read the whole post after you get your answers!

 What’s In This Guide?

 - Oogie Boogie Bash Hours

 - Immersive Treat Trails

 - Villains Grove